 Get started: How to Make Bath Bombs

 People love pillows and cushions.
-In fact, season pillows are a thing, there are lots of people who swap out their throw pillows to match the time of year.
+In fact, season pillows are a thing, and there are lots of people who swap out their throw pillows to match the time of year.
 So take a look into this one.
-Not only it’s super simple to sew a pillow, but there’s also an endless variety of fabrics and patterns you choose.
+Not only it’s super simple to sew a pillow, but there’s also an endless variety of fabrics and patterns to choose from.

 You can easily develop a niche market for specialty throw pillows in no time.

 Get started: How to Make a Fluffy Homemade Pillow

 Gone are the days of airbrushed t-shirts.
 From artful cutting, inventive dying, and at-home silk-screening, you can make fantastic unique, personalized t-shirts for any occasion.
 T-Shirts are a pretty difficult thing to pass up, so it’s worth your time to look into this craft idea.

 Get started: How to Start A T-Shirt Business